Perevalov/qa_chatbots_exercises/exercise_1/README.md

 ### Part 1 (manual)

 Select any 10 questions from the dataset **according to your variant** and do the following:
-* translate them from English to your mother tongue (e.g. German, Chineese, etc.).
+* translate them from English to your mother tongue (e.g. German, Chineese, etc.), no machine translation if possible.
 * extract named entities manually from these questions (and translations) and determine their type (e.g. Person, Location, Company, etc.).
 * put everything together in the structured JSON format as shown below.